BARDAVAL-JAGADEESH/Findoc-Company-assignment-/README.md

   - Includes one number
   - Includes one special character

-When valid credentials are entered (see below), the app navigates to the Home Screen.
+When valid credentials are entered, the app navigates to the Home Screen.

 ---